 Reluctance network method is based on the analogy between electric and magnetic quantities, relations and on the dividing of the magnetic circuit in flux tubes.
-In this method, a reluctance is defined for each flux tube to form the network [5] and [6].
-Magnetic Kirchhoff's
+A reluctance is defined for each flux tube to form the network [5, 6].
+Magnetic Kirchhoff's Laws for nodes and meshes and Ohm's law for magnetic circuit are used to solve the network.
+A significant saving in computing time and effort may be achieved by using this method especially for complicated geometries [7].